chrhenning/hypnettorch/hypnettorch/hpsearch/README.rst

 How to run a hyperparameter search
 ----------------------------------

-The main script in this package is :mod:`hpsearch.hpsearch`.
+The main script in this package is :mod:`hypnettorch.hpsearch.hpsearch`.

 .. code-block:: console

    $ python3 -m hypnettorch.hpsearch.hpsearch --help

 Though, before being able to run a hyperparameter search, the search grid has to be configured.
-Therefore, your simulation has its own implementation of the configuration file :mod:`hpsearch.hpsearch_config_template`.
+Therefore, your simulation has its own implementation of the configuration file :mod:`hypnettorch.hpsearch.hpsearch_config_template`.
 Please refer to the corresponding documentation to obtain information on how to configure a hyperparameter search.

 General note on execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently, there is kind of a contradiction regarding the execution path that we solved in a very unelegant way.
-The module :mod:`hpsearch.hpsearch` resides in subpackage ``hpsearch`` and is expected to be executed either from within this subpackage or from the root package.
+The module :mod:`hypnettorch.hpsearch.hpsearch` resides in subpackage ``hpsearch`` and is expected to be executed either from within this subpackage or from the root package.
 On the other hand, the simulation that should be hpsearched might be in a complete different directory and it might be desired to execute the runs from within this simulation directory.
 Therefore, when we start the hpsearch we have to pass argument ``--run_cwd``, which has to be the working directory of the simulation.

 **Example 1:** Assume you are in the simulation directory ``sims/my_sim`` and want to start the hpsearch from there.
 One option is to temporarily switch to the subpackage ``hpsearch`` and to switch back once the hpsearch ended: